microsoft/azure-function-flex-open-ai/docs/workshop.md

 > - You will use the [CosmosDBOutput][cosmos-db-output-binding] binding to store the data in the Cosmos DB with a manage identity to connect to Cosmos DB.
 > - Store the `AudioTranscription` object in the Cosmos DB container called `audios_transcripts`.
->
-> - Create a new `Activity Function` called `SaveTranscription` to store the transcription of the audio file in Cosmos DB.
+> - Update the activity Function called `SaveTranscription` to store the transcription of the audio file in Cosmos DB.
-> - Update the `SaveTranscription` method inside the `AudioTranscriptionOrchestration.cs` file

 </div>